telerik/ajax-docs/api/server/Telerik.Web.UI/PivotGridFieldsPopupSettings.md

 ## Properties

-###  RowFieldsMinCount `Int32`
+###  AggregateFieldsMinCount `Int32`

-The minimum amount of row fields that should the  Row zone contain
+The minimum amount of aggregate fields that should the  Aggregate zone contain
             in order for the popup to appear.

 ###  ColumnFieldsMinCount `Int32`